livingag/pyTG43/README.md

 ## Source specification data

 Data specifying the source dose rate constant, anisotropy factor, and radial dose function is required.
-An example set of data (not corresponding to any real source) is shown in the `example/` directory.
+An example set of data from ESTRO is shown in the `example/` directory.
 Only one of each source type can be input at any time.

 A `.yaml` file is used to specify all required source data.
 The example shows the two available methods to specifying the radial dose function; with an n-th order polynomial, or with a table of input data to be interpolated.